47565647456/titan/Source/Titan.AppHost.Tests/README.md

 End-to-End Integration tests for the full Titan System.

 ## Test Strategy
-These tests use `Aspire.Hosting.Testing` to launch the **entire application stack** (AppHost, API, Silos, Redis, CockroachDB) as a real running environment.
+These tests use `Aspire.Hosting.Testing` to launch the **entire application stack** (AppHost, API, Silos, Redis, PostgreSQL) as a real running environment.

 The test fixture uses `DistributedApplicationTestingBuilder.CreateAsync<T>()` to build and start the AppHost, with configuration passed via command-line arguments for test isolation.